Category Archives: Eastern Vets

 We had a 5 minute head start on the scratch group which included Mick Hay, Matt Davis, Guy Green, Roy Clark, Geordie Probert and Frank Nyhuis.
-For our group to be of any chance, we need to get out hard and pull back 4-5 minutes on the group ahead which included strong riders Wes Hurrey, Anthony Gulace, Trev Perry, Collin Morris, Callum Gough & Darren Woodhouse.
+For our group to be of any chance, we needed to get out hard and pull back 4-5 minutes on the group ahead which included strong riders Wes Hurrey, Anthony Gulace, Trev Perry, Colin Morris, Callum Gough & Darren Woodhouse.

 Steve, Rob and Duncan got to work straight away and everyone was contributing to good solid rolling turns with the pace sitting in the mid 40s.
 We kept it together pretty well, however J-P was like a dog on a leash and didn’t hold back on the small incline and soon opened up a gap.

-We got it back together and as we made out way to the first turn around point we spotted our prey and it did not appear that we made any in roads on them at all.
-However the telling moment was around the 50 minutes into the race when a huge group of riders were already well into the 2nd and final lap.
+We got it back together and as we made our way to the first turn around point we spotted our prey and it did not appear that we made any in roads on them at all.
+However the telling moment was around the 50 minutes into the race when we crossed paths with a huge group of riders who were already well into the 2nd and final lap.

 We completed the first lap and we were told the lead group was 14 minutes up the road which meant we had pulled back 10 minutes.
 We had lost Shane and I was finding it pretty tough.
 Duncan did a monster turn on the start of the 2nd lap, however this effort must have paid a price as he soon too dropped out of the rotation.